MarcusBarnes/mik/README.md

 ## Islandora content that has been prepared using MIK

-* Some of Emily Carr University of Art and Design's collections in [Arca](http://arcabc.ca/) were migrated from CONTENTdm using MIK
+* Some of Emily Carr University of Art and Design's collections in [Arca](http://arcabc.ca/)
   * [Academic Calendars](http://arcabc.ca/islandora/object/ecuad:cals)
   * [Wosk Masterworks Print Collection](arcabc.ca/islandora/object/ecuad:wosk)

-More to come as Simon Fraser University completes its migration.
+* All of the newspapers in Simon Fraser University Library's [Digitized Newspapers](http://newspapers.lib.sfu.ca/) and [Chinese Times](http://chinesetimes.lib.sfu.ca/) sites
+* All of the collections in Simon Fraser University Library's [Digitized Collections](http://digital.lib.sfu.ca/)

 ## Installation